smartdevicelink/sdl_core_documentation/docs/Multiple Transport Implementation/index.md

 # General Description

-THe multiple transports feature allows core to use two transports at the same time(for example communication over bluetooth and video streaming over WiFi).
+The multiple transports feature allows apps connected to core to start another connection over a different transport for certain services(For example, the app connecting over bluetooth and then connecting over WiFi for video streaming).
 This guide will walk you through how to set up multiple transports using the `smartDeviceLink.ini` file.

 ## Implementation
 * After Proxy is connected to Core, it initiates another connection over a different transport.